varigence/docs/bimlflex/metadata-editors/_tab-objects.md

 />

 > [!IMPORTANT]
-> Due to the BimlFlex App not requiring a connection to the raw source systems (this is done during ELT/ELT Orchestration and Integration), auto-complete and Intellisense are not provided.
-This is designed for developers/architects who have a strong understanding of SQL and knowledge of the Source Systems that they are designing from.
+> This is designed for developers/architects who have a strong understanding of SQL.
+Intellisense and code auto completing and validation are not provided in the BimlFlex App because a direct connection to the data is not supported for security reasons.